A minimax method for the spectral fractional Laplacian and related evolution problems: Introduction

 In order to avoid dealing with the singular kernel in the expression for the integral representation of the fractional Laplacian, the Caffarelli--Silvestre extension \cite{caffarelli2016fractional} reformulated the fractional Laplacian as a Dirichlet-to-Neumann map for an elliptic problem in a higher-dimensional domain.
 This formulation transforms the nonlocal problem in $\mathbb{R}^d$ into a local PDE in a higher-dimensional space $\mathbb{R}^{d+1}$, enabling the use of standard FEM techniques.
-Following this reformulation, \cite{Nochetto2015} developed a weighted FEM, providing rigorous error analysis and convergence rates.
-However, these methods have the disadvantage of requiring additional computational resources to solve a PDE in higher dimensions as well as a sufficiently refined graded mesh.
+Following this reformulation, the authors of \cite{Nochetto2015} developed a weighted FEM, providing rigorous error analysis and convergence rates.
+Although these methods have the disadvantage of requiring additional computational resources to solve a PDE in higher dimensions, as well as a sufficiently refined graded mesh, some of these issues were subsequently addressed in the work \cite{Schwab2019} and in the recent contribution \cite{Schwab2023}.

 For problems defined on a bounded domain $\Omega$, with a suitable (e.g. Dirichlet or Neumann) boundary condition imposed on $\partial \Omega$, an equally natural definition of the fractional Laplacian is based on its spectral definition, involving eigenvalues and eigenfunctions of the standard Laplacian.
+An appealing feature of it is that it avoids the presence of the singular kernel appearing in the integral representation of the fractional Laplacian.
 The precise definition will be given in the next section.
-Although the spectral fractional Laplacian does not provide the same clear physical interpretation in terms of system interactions as the integral representation \eqref{FracLapInt}, it remains a reasonable alternative in many evolution problems involving a fractional Laplacian.
-It is automatically meaningful on a bounded domain and avoids the use of the singular kernel appearing in the integral representation.